On This Page:

 Others have moderate difficulties which may mean they have to stay in hospital until breathing and feeding patterns can be established.
 They may need to use a feeding tube (nasogastric or NG tube) for a while at home.

 A smaller group of babies have major difficulties in both areas, and these can persist for several months and require the assistance of a nasal prong or even a tracheostomy.
+This can be very difficult for parents to cope with, so it’s important they get the right support and remember that these issues will improve as their child gets older.

 All babies born with PRS need to be carefully investigated and monitored to make sure they can continue to take in enough oxygen.
 Parents need help and advice about the right feeding bottles and positions for feeding, which should again be given by experienced professionals.
 This help can come from a Cleft Team, a specialist health visitor, a speech and language therapist, a feeding clinic, or a combination of the above.